lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 - The familiar `JUnit <http://junit.org>`_ can be used directly.
 - `ScalaCheck <http://scalacheck.org>`_ is a testing framework for Scala that emphasizes property-based testing, including universally quantified properties, such as "for all lists ``x`` and ``y``, the value of ``(x ++ y).length`` is equal to ``x.length + y.length``"
 - `ScalaTest <http://scalatest.org>`_ is a testing framework for Scala that supports a broad range of test styles including behavior-driven design, including integration with ScalaCheck.
-- `specs2 <http://etorreborre.github.io/specs2/>`_ is a specification-based testing library that also supports integration with ScalaCheck.
+- `specs2 <http://etorreborre.github.io/specs2>`_ is a specification-based testing library that also supports integration with ScalaCheck.
+- `MUnit <https://github.com/scalameta/munit>`_ is a newer testing library for Scala.

 The `echotest <https://github.com/lucproglangcourse/echotest-scala>`_ example shows some of these libraries in action.